Fence Repair in McKinney, TX

 Leaning:

-Unless your current fence was poorly installed, it’s likely that soil is causing problems to your system.
+Unless your current fence was poorly installed, it’s likely that the soil is causing problems to your system.
 If your plants look overwatered and are dying, then this may indicate that the soil is too wet.
-Depending on where you live, this may mean that your entire fence may be at risk with instability issues caused by the soil.
+Depending on where you live, this may mean that your entire fence may be at risk of instability issues caused by the soil.

 That said, McKinney, TX gets 40 inches of rain on average every year.
 While it rains the most in May, unexpected thunderstorms and torrential rains can happen throughout the summer, accompanied by strong winds.
 Harsh weather conditions affect your soil, and therefore, have a huge impact on materials on your property.